posting-humanism/posting-humanism.github.io/content/posts/kinds-of-posthumanism.md

-^* One caveat I would like to make is that one make the argument that religious pre-humanism actually is post-human in that the "pre-human entities" that it invents were invent by humans and, therefore, the ideology is emphisizing things that are *techinically* post-human.
+^* One caveat I would like to point out is that one could make the argument that religious pre-humanism actually is post-human in that the "pre-human entities" that it invents were invent by humans.
+Therefore, the ideology is emphisizing things that are *techinically* post-human.
 This is very silly but I love the hustle, good work.
 Gold star.

 google hindism and discuss how norse and greek mythologies are solid attempts to be post-human, but they still feel pretty human